openshift/federation-dev/README-ocp4.md

 In order to deploy the operator, we are going to use `Operator Hub` within the OCP4 Web Console.

-The KubeFed operator supports two modes of operation: namespace scoped and cluster scoped.
-This guide will walk through federating a single namespace.
+KubeFed supports two modes of operation: namespace scoped and cluster scoped.
+This guide will walk through installing namespace scoped KubeFed.
 For a cluster-scoped guide, [click here](README-ocp4-cs.md)

+A note on namespaces: The KubeFed operator install provides an option to either limit the operator to watch a particular namespace or watch all namespaces cluster-wide (default).
+This is a different concept from KubeFed itself being either namespace or cluster scoped.
+In order to deploy namespace scoped KubeFed, you will install the operator to watch all namespaces, the default mode.

 1. Login into `cluster1` web console as `kubeadmin` user.
    1. Login details are reported by the installer and the password is peristed in the file `auth/kubeadmin-password`.